 Ingredients

 - Dark brown sugar.
-I really suggest using dark - it makes a big difference in the flavor and color of the cookies.
+I suggest using dark instead of light brown sugar - it makes a big difference in the flavor and color of the cookies.

-- Large egg.
+- Egg.
 Be sure this is at room temperature.
 To get it there quickly, add the entire egg (in the shell) in a cup of hot water for 5 minutes before using.

 See recipe card for full ingredients list and quantities.